BCHE 4510/6510 Assignment Page

 Communication Skills

-In accordance with departmental policy, thirty percent of the grade on all written assignments will be based on quality of communication.
+In accordance with School policy, thirty percent of the grade on all written assignments will be based on quality of communication.
 Spelling, grammar, punctuation, and clarity of writing are evidence of written communication quality.

 Withdrawal Policy